typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

     at noon Eastern Standard Time, which, due to the slight time difference, worked out to be 12:03:58 local time.
 Or at least that's the story we tell (to computers, via tzdb) today.

+[^dst]:
+    Technically, it picks put the Eastern Standard Time offset of -5h, but along with [that offset](https://github.com/eggert/tz/blob/2019a/northamerica#L339) comes the `US` daylight saving time rule.
+[That rule](https://github.com/eggert/tz/blob/2019a/northamerica#L162) then says that the datetime falls within a DST period and so 1h should be added to the offset, resulting in -4h.

+[^pytzcode]:
+    Pytz's `tzinfo` objects are intialized with the very first GMT offset of the zone [here](https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L186).
+Then in its implementation of the `utcoffset` method, [here](https://github.com/stub42/pytz/blob/master/src/pytz/tzinfo.py#L425), it simply uses that same offset rather than indexing into the stored data with the datetime.